Leah: Overview

-Prior to her and Rachel's mentioning, the book of Genesis details how their first cousin and future husband, Jacob, with the help of his mother, Rebecca, willfully deceives his dying father, Isaac, into giving him his twin brother Esau's birthright.
-Fearful of his brother's wrath, Jacob flees his homeland for Haran, where he meets his maternal family, including Laban and his daughters.
-Biblical passages are dismissive of Leah and favorable of Rachel, with Rachel said to be beautiful and of Leah, only that she had "weary", "tired" or "tender" eyes.
-Jacob is eager to marry Rachel and agrees to provide seven years' labor to her father if he can marry her.
-Laban initially agrees but, on the night of what would've been Jacob and Rachel's wedding, Laban reneges; he insists Jacob marry Leah instead, as she is older.
-Jacob is ultimately allowed to marry Rachel, which he does immediately after the festivities related to his wedding to Leah end, in exchange for another seven years' labor.
+Before Leah and Rachel enter the narrative, Genesis recounts how Jacob, aided by his mother, Rebecca, deceived his elderly father Isaac into giving him the blessing intended for his twin brother Esau.
+Fearing Esau’s retaliation, Jacob fled to Haran, where he met his maternal uncle Laban and Laban’s daughters.
+Genesis describes Rachel as beautiful, while Leah is said only to have "weary", "tired", or "tender" eyes.
+Jacob agreed to work for Laban for seven years in order to marry Rachel.
+At the end of this period, however, Laban substituted Leah for Rachel at the wedding, explaining that local custom required the elder daughter to marry first.
+Jacob married Rachel after completing the week-long celebration of his marriage to Leah and agreed to work another seven years for Laban.
+Genesis states that Jacob loved Rachel more than Leah; when God saw that Leah was unloved, he enabled her to conceive, while Rachel remained childless.

-Leah's life as Jacob's wife was distressful.
-So lonely was she that even the Lord took notice of it and blessed her with many children as consolation.
-Due to the extreme emotional distress suffered by both Leah (and Rachel) during the marriage, Yahweh later strictly clarified his opposition to uncovering the nakedness of a woman and her sister while both were still living (Genesis 30:1, Leviticus 18:18).

 Despite Rachel's infertility, Jacob still favored Rachel over her.
 He also favored Rachel's sons, Joseph and Benjamin, over Leah's, and made no attempts to hide that from her or his other children.
 According to 1 Chronicles 5:1, Jacob took the firstborn's birthright, which entitles a firstborn to a larger inheritance in Jewish law, from Reuben, his oldest son, to Joseph, who was his second-youngest son, and, in Genesis 33:2, when he is confronted by Esau, puts Leah, along with Zilpah and Bilhah and all of their sons, in front of himself, Rachel, and Joseph, to be used as something of a buffer or a shield to protect himself in the event the confrontation turned violent.